 Further, DDU-GKY has also introduced an e-learning & certification solution based on its SOPs, thereby building capacity and expertise within your organization.

 The big advantage in partnering with DDU-GKY is a transparent application, selection and appraisal process.
-All the forms and documentation are online.
-PRN and Project Proposal.
+All the forms and documentation are online through PRN and Project Proposal systems.
 The online software not only makes it easy to submit, but also automatically prioritizes and scores proposals, without human intervention, and uniformly across the country.

 So if you are an educational institute of repute, a large employer with training infrastructure or a large private skill training expert with commitment and best practices, DDU-GKY is the right partner to grow with.